The issue

 Arborist assessments identified trees along the park entrance road that were severely damaged, dying or dead.

 In late 2022 and early 2023, crews removed about 300 trees.
-Those removals have drastically changed the landscape.
-The good news is the area still retains a lot of understory plants such as salmonberry, red huckleberry and sword fern, as well as small trees, both deciduous and coniferous, that were not affected by the hemlock looper moth.
+While the removals changed the landscape, new growth has quickly regreened the area.
+Understory plants such as salmonberry, red huckleberry and sword fern, as well as small trees, both deciduous and coniferous, that were not affected by the hemlock looper moth are thriving.

-The newly-planted trees will be monitored and maintained to ensure their best chance of growing quickly on the slope.
+The newly-planted trees are being monitored and maintained to ensure their best chance of growing quickly on the slope.